Quitch/Queller-AI/README.md

 - Attempts to attack with amphibious units underwater even if they don't have an underwater weapon
 - Will queue buildings on the other side of obstacles despite closer locations (pathfinding wise) being available
 - Won't send interplanetary aircraft between planets
-- Will assign fabbers to a assist on a project that they could start earlier than the fabber they're assisting
+- Will assign fabbers to assist on a project that they could start earlier than the fabber they're assisting
 - Won't use more than one teleporter at a time
 - Won't use teleporters to move around a single planet
 - Cannot reclaim